Megan Armstrong, Board Vice President. Megan holds an M.Div. and serves as

 Honorary Board Members

 Marla S. Petrini, J.D., is a retired Denver attorney who headed the national labor/employment practice for one of the 20 largest law firms in the world.
-She serves as Vice-President of the Board and is the Center's volunteer coordinator.
 She is on the Advisory Board of Gilda's Club, a national organization which provides a cancer support community to survivors and their families, and is politically active in the area of gay and lesbian rights.
-She journeyed to India to work on issues related to HIV and AIDS.
+She journeyed to India to work on issues related to HIV and AIDS and she will be traveling to Kenya in 2020.

 Dr. Paula J. Murphy, was a retired psychotherapist ( Ed.D.) living in Aurora, Colorado.
 Paula had taught at the University of Denver School of Social Work and Arapahoe Community College in the area of human sexuality.
 She and her late husband, Paul, were pioneers in the Denver area, addressing the issues of the church and HIV and AIDS.
 Together they journeyed to India for workshops addressing the global AIDS pandemic.
 (Deceased, April 26, 2012)